Spain's World Cup-winning rebels report for training under sanctions threat

 "If the players do not show up, the government must apply the law.
 I'm sorry to say so, but we must do what we have to do," Francos told SER radio station.

+The government supports the players' push for changes in the RFEF but also wants Spain to qualify for the Olympic Games, spokesperson Isabel Rodriguez said in a press conference on Tuesday.

+"We want there to be changes, for them to be quick, for the confidence of the players to be restored and, most importantly, what we want is to see them play and see them win," Rodriguez said.

-(Reporting by Fernando Kallas; Writing by Charlie Devereux; Editing by Hugh Lawson)
+(Reporting by Fernando Kallas and Guillermo Martinez; Writing by Charlie Devereux; Editing by Hugh Lawson)

 ((Charlie.Devereux@thomsonreuters.com; (34) 683-307-706;))